The Best SUV and Light Truck Highway All-Season Tires

 Bridgestone Dueler H/L Alenza Plus

 Delivering a smooth, comfortable ride as well as excellent traction on dry and wet streets, the Alenza Plus builds on an already solid foundation left by the original Alenza.
-There is little in the way of road noise, and this is a tire that provides very good handling.
-Bridgestone has also bumped up the warranty to 80K miles.
+There is little in the way of road noise, and this tire also provides very good handling.
+Bridgestone has also bumped up the warranty to an outstanding 80,000 miles.

 Cooper Discoverer HTP

 Delivering high performance traction with a smooth and more comfortable ride is exactly what you can expect from the Cooper HTP.
 Added sipes provide biting edges for increased grip on wet and snow covered roads, while the computer-optimized tread design reduces road noise and provides added ride comfort.
-With its lower price, this model provides some of the best value you’ll find in this class.
+With its lower price, the Cooper Discoverer HTP provides some of the best value you’ll find in this class.

-With a host of new tread technology, the YK-HTX was recently added to Yokohama’s lineup in mid-2014 and has quickly become one of the better models in this class.
+With a host of new tread technology, the YK-HTX was added to Yokohama’s lineup in mid-2014 and quickly became one of the better models in the class.
 A new tread compound, multi-sipe blocks and triple 3-D sipes increase traction on dry, wet and snow covered surfaces.
 The sidewall and contact patch are both optimized to provide excellent handling and a longer lasting tread life.
 A comfortable ride and low noise is another plus for this tire.

 General Grabber HTS60

-The original General HTS has been a well-respected tire for several years now, and the new General HTS60 only adds to its solid reputation.
-Expect to find added grip on wet and snow covered road surfaces, excellent ride comfort and a longer lasting treadlife.
-General backs it with up to a 65K mile tread warranty as well.
+The original General HTS was a well-respected tire , and the new General HTS60 only adds to its solid reputation.
+Expect to find added grip on wet and snow covered road surfaces, excellent ride comfort, and a longer lasting treadlife.
+General backs it with up to a 65,000-mile tread warranty as well.